Shake It (Iain Matthews song): Background

-Although "Woodstock" had afforded Matthews' Southern Comfort a three-week tenure at #1 in the UK in 1970 Matthews would never appear on the UK chart as a solo act despite a string of UK single releases, including "Shake It" released in February 1979 after three previous tracks off Stealin' Home had failed as singles.
-"Shake It" would afford Matthews a Top Ten hit in Canada, peaking at #6: the track had been especially popular in New Brunswick, reaching #1 on CIHI in Fredericton.
-"Shake It" would also become a Top 20 hit in New Zealand, and would chart in Australia with a #65 peak.
+Although "Woodstock" had afforded Matthews' Southern Comfort a three-week tenure at #1 in the UK in 1970, Matthews would never appear on the UK chart as a solo act despite a string of UK single releases, including "Shake It" released in February 1979 after three previous tracks off Stealin' Home had failed as singles.
+"Shake It" would afford Matthews a top ten hit in Canada, peaking at #6: the track had been especially popular in New Brunswick, reaching #1 on CIHI in Fredericton.
+"Shake It" would also become a top 20 hit in New Zealand, and would chart in Australia with a #65 peak.

 Sales of 800,000 units were cited for Matthews's "Shake It" single in May 1979.

 Use in media

-"Shake It" is heard at the beginning of the 1980 movie Little Darlings: (Ian Matthews quote) "The first I knew about the song being in the movie was when it came out and a friend called to ask if I’d heard it."
+"Shake It" is heard at the beginning of the 1980 film Little Darlings: (Ian Matthews quote) "The first I knew about the song being in the movie was when it came out and a friend called to ask if I’d heard it."
 The song can also be heard on the radio in the game The Warriors from Rockstar Games.